-What if I am eligible for routine immunisation against COVID-19, or become eligible whilst enrolled in the trial?
+15. Can I take part in the study given that I am eligible for routine immunisation against COVID-19?

-16 year-olds, who are cnow eligible for two doses of COVID-19 vaccine may still take part in this study, unless they are at high risk of COVID-19 disease, or those living with someone with a poorly functioning immune system.
-16- to 17- year- olds in the UK are eligible to get twodoses of the Pfizer COVID-19 vaccine., By taking part in this study they will receive this first dose, as well as a second dose of a vaccine (which is expected to improve protection against COVID-19 disease).
+16 year-olds, who are now eligible for two doses of COVID-19 vaccine may still take part in this study, unless they are at high risk of COVID-19 disease, or living with someone with a poorly functioning immune system.
+16- to 17- year- olds in the UK are eligible to get two doses of the Pfizer COVID-19 vaccine.
+By taking part in this study they will receive this first dose, as well as a second dose of a vaccine (which is expected to improve protection against COVID-19 disease).
 However, the second vaccine received as part of the study may not be a standard dose of Pfizer.
-It is also important to note that participants in this trial will not know which vaccine schedule they have received until after the D84 visit.
+It is also important to note that participants in this study will not know which vaccine schedule they have received until after the D84 visit.
+This may have implications for you if you wish to travel abroad.
+Please read the Appendix at the bottom of this information sheet for further information

-The Trial Steering Committee will review the results of this study and advise of the need for further doses if any study group generates an immune response substantially below that of routine immunisation.
+The Data Safety and Monitoring Committee and Trial Steering Committee will review the results of this study and advise of the need for further doses if any study group generates an immune response substantially below that of routine immunisation.

-Will I be compensated for taking part?
+16. Will I be compensated for taking part?